Which Tiny House Water Heater Should I Buy? Advice From A Full Time Tiny Houser

 Tiny House Water Heater Buying Guide

-Choosing a hot water heater for your tiny house is an important decision because it will impact your designs, utility connections and if you can go on or off grid.
-Hot water is also one of those hallmarks of civilization if you ask me, nothing is better than taking a long hot shower.
+Choosing a hot water heater for your tiny house is an important decision because it will impact your designs, utility connections, and whether you can go off grid.
+Hot water is also one of those hallmarks of civilization if you ask me.
+Nothing is better than taking a long, hot shower.

 Here are some things to think about when choosing a tiny house water heater: